 Upper Canada Village brings colonial Ontario to life

-Founded by British Empire loyalists fleeing the American Revolution, the city of Cornwall, Ontario, Canada shares a common heritage with the many towns and villages in this eastern corner of South Eastern Ontario.
-The region, part of what was originally Upper Canada, is just a stone’s throw from Upstate New York and Quebec, or Lower Canada, and the three cultures have mixed with native peoples here for hundreds of years.
+Founded by British Empire loyalists fleeing the American Revolution, the city of Cornwall, Ontario shares a common heritage with the many towns and villages in this eastern corner of South Eastern Ontario.
+The region, part of what was originally Upper Canada, is just a stone’s throw from Upstate New York and Quebec.
+The three cultures combine with a strong First Nations population to create a diverse cultural blend throughout the region.
 After walking Cornwall’s historic center and imagining colonial life, most visitors make the short jaunt to Upper Canada Village, where history lives in an authentically recreated 1860’s town.
-The smell of fresh-baked bread wafts from hewn-stone period buildings baked by villagers in traditional costume.
-Down the road, blacksmiths work
+The smell of fresh-baked bread wafts from hewn-stone period buildings baked by villagers in traditional costume, and down the road, blacksmiths work

 horseshoes with period implements.
-Upper Canada Village is more than a living museum; re-enactments and special events greet visitors all year round.
-This includes the wildly popular Alight at Night festival leading up to Christmas that's a must-see if you’re in the area.
+Upper Canada Village is more than a living museum; re-enactments and special events greet visitors all year round, including the wildly popular Alight at Night festival leading up to Christmas, and the 2012 winner of Ontario’s Best New Event, Pumpkinferno.